turingschool/mod-0-curriculum/back-end/methods.md

 >To describe the code snippet in English, one could say, "the `odd question mark` method is being called on the Integer 14."
 Since 14 is not odd, `false` will be the return value.
 The `p` command prints that return value of `false` to the console.

 In this particular example, the utility of the `odd?` method is to determine if an Integer is odd, or not.
 It answers the question with a Boolean (`true` or `false`).
 The benefit of having this method built into Ruby is if a developer needs to check if a number is odd or not, they only have to type `.odd?` anywhere they need to check.
-If they didn't have a pre-packaged method, they'd have to write several lines of code involving logic, potentially every time they want to check if an integer is odd. **Reusability is what makes methods so powerful.**
+If they didn't have a pre-packaged method, they'd have to write several lines of code involving logic, every time they want to check if an integer is odd. **Reusability is what makes methods so powerful.**

 <br>
 <div class="s-card">